taylormartin24/taylormartin24/README.md

-## Hello👋, my name is Taylor Martin, and I'm an aspiring IT Professional💻.
+## Hello👋, I'm Taylor Martin, an aspiring IT Professional💻.
 I am currently taking an IT course on Coursecareers.

 ### My Information Technology Projects: